Battle of the Indus: Battle

-At dawn, the battle began with the wings engaging each other; the Khwarazmian left held their strong defensive position, despite the Khan consistently feeding in new troops, while Ogedai was driven back on the Mongol left.
+At dawn on 24 November, the battle began with the wings engaging each other; the Khwarazmian left held their strong defensive position despite the Khan consistently feeding in new troops, while Ögedei was driven back on the Mongol left.
 Realizing the strength of the ridge, Genghis sent a general named Bela Noyan with an elite bahadur tumen to climb it and outflank the Khwarazmians.
 Jalal al-Din attacked the Mongol center; although his personal biographer al-Nasawi has him reach Genghis Khan and put him to flight.
-Although the Mongols couldn't use their arrows effectively in the crowded conditions, they managed to stop the Khwarazmian advance, killing Temur Malik in the mêlée.
+Even though the Mongols could not use their arrows effectively in the crowded conditions, they managed to stop the Khwarazmian advance, killing Temur Malik in the mêlée.

 Although many men were lost during Bela Noyan's climb, the Mongol detachment successfully scaled the ridge and attacked the Shah's left wing from the flank and rear.
 The Khwarazmian right was also retreating, and eventually broke; Amin Malik was intercepted and killed as he tried to flee to Peshawar.
-Even though it was evident that the battle was now lost, Jalal al-Din fought on until noon.
+Even though it was evident that the battle was now lost, Jalal al-Din continued to fight until noon.
 After his maternal cousin Akhash Malik implored him to flee, he charged the now Mongol-controlled ridge, breaking through the lines.
 He then rode his horse off the edge of the 30-foot cliff, but managed to reach the opposite shore.
-Genghis, witnessing the feat, forbade his archers to shoot the Shah, and called his sons to witness, saying "Fortunate should be the father of such a son".
+Witnessing the feat and calling his sons to witness, Genghis forbade his archers to shoot the Shah and stated "Fortunate should be the father of such a son".

 Although the Shah's life was spared, the lives of his men, most of whom had followed their leader's example, were not.
 In total, only around four thousand reached the other bank, with many being shot in the water by Mongol archers.
 The Shah’s camp, harem and treasures were captured, and all male members of his family, including his seven year old and infant sons, were killed.